Vice Principals: Synopsis

-Vice Principals focuses on ill-tempered, dogmatic, and disliked vice principal of North Jackson High School, Neal Gamby (Danny McBride), and his ambitions of being promoted to the principal's chair when the principal is due to step down.
-However, when the current principal (Bill Murray) retires, he reveals that he trusts neither Gamby nor his scheming and seemingly sociopathic co-vice principal Lee Russell (Walton Goggins), and so has recommended neither of them as his successor; instead, outsider Dr. Belinda Brown (Kimberly Hébert Gregory) is hired.
-When Gamby's attempt to get the school faculty to veto the appointment backfires (as Brown quickly makes a positive impression on the staff with her goal-oriented agenda and amicability with students), he conspires with Russell to find some way of ruining Brown's reputation and installing himself as principal.
-The show chronicles the schemers' gradual self-destruction as their own biases and unlikable personalities increasingly alienate Brown and the rest of their co-workers.
+At North Jackson High School, ill-tempered and dogmatic vice principal Neal Gamby has ambitions of becoming the principal.
+However, when the current principal steps down, he reveals that he trusts neither Neal nor his scheming and seemingly sociopathic co-vice principal Lee Russell and instead hires outsider Dr. Belinda Brown.
+Neal attempts to get the school faculty to veto the appointment after Belinda makes a positive impression on the staff with her goal-oriented agenda and amicability with students, but it backfires and he thus conspires with Lee to find a way to ruin Belinda's reputation and install himself as principal.
+Neal and Lee gradually self-destruct as their own biases and unlikable personalities increasingly alienate Belinda and the rest of their co-workers.